T1z3n/Visitor-Management-System/README.md

 2) This website has used HTML, CSS, Javascript, BootStrap, MySQl, PHP.
 This is created from scratch and no template is copied.

-3) This Visitor Management portal is live <i> http://visitor.almafiesta.com </i>.
+3) This Visitor Management portal is live <i> URL have to change (usin' http and is down) </i>.
 Please have a visit.

 4) Managers and Adminstrators can check the MySQL database.
 I have fetched all its details from MySQL to a dynamic webpage.
-Have a look <i> http://visitor.almafiesta.com/display.php </i>.
+Have a look <i> URL have to change (usin' http and is down) </i>.

 # Further possible Extensions